VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("walkOff", 1234, walkOff)

-.. function:: preWalkOn(creature, thing, position, oldTile, newTile):
+.. function:: preWalkOn(creature, thing, position, oldTile, newTile)

     Called when the creature walks on a item.
 (ThingScript)